 Applications may be accessed by SurveyMonkey Apply (no longer FluidReview).
 The following materials are required for the PCIP application:

-- Resume (should be the one you used for the internship/opportunity you applied for)
+- Résumé (the one you used for the summer opportunity you applied for)

-- Cover Letter (should be the one you used for the internship/opportunity you applied for, NOT addressed to PCIP or the CDO)
+- Cover Letter (the one you used for the summer opportunity you applied for)

 Applications missing any materials will be considered incomplete and will not be reviewed by the Selection Committee.
 Students are strongly advised to attend drop-in hours or make an appointment with CDO staff to get their materials reviewed prior to submitting an application.

 What should my employer include in my offer letter?

 Students must secure a summer opportunity in order to apply to PCIP, as an offer letter is a required part of the application.
 Your offer letter should: